Sørlandet Hospital Kristiansand

-Sørlandet Hospital Kristiansand (Norwegian:Sørlandet Sykehus Kristiansand) is located in Kristiansand, Vest-Agder County in Norway, and is one of the three public hospitals within the Hospital of Southern Norway and is a regional hospital.
+Sørlandet Hospital Kristiansand (Norwegian:Sørlandet Sykehus Kristiansand) is located in Kristiansand, Agder County in Norway, and is one of the three public hospitals within the Hospital of Southern Norway and is a regional hospital.
 It was previously called Kristiansand Sentralsykehus and was located in Tordenskjoldsgate in Kvadraturen (the city center).

 Most of the hospital moved to Eg, 2 km north of downtown in the 1980s, where there already was a psychiatric hospital (Eg Hospital).
 The departments of general medicine and psychiatry were merged into one unit after the move.